Eligibility for Resources

 Registering as a Student with a Disability

-- The student contacts Disability Resources staff to register as a student with a disability.
-No student should delay in meeting with Disability Resources out of concern for not having appropriate paperwork or documentation.
+- The student contacts Disability Resources to register as a student with a disability.
+No student should delay in contacting Disability Resources at the Center for Student Success out of concern for not having appropriate paperwork or documentation.

 - A meeting will be scheduled between the student and appropriate Disability Resources staff.
 This meeting will include discussion intended to make a determination of disability status and any appropriate, recommended accommodations.
 The need for accommodation is made on a case-by-case basis, and the presence of disability does not automatically guarantee specific accommodations.

 In order to receive accommodations, the student must register and request accommodations in a timely fashion.
-For example, faculty need at least a week’s notice to arrange for alternate testing locations and extended time.
+For example, faculty need time (typically at least a week’s notice) in order to arrange for alternate testing locations and extended time.

 We encourage students needing alternative texts to present their requests as soon as possible before or during the semester.

-In keeping with our mission to encourage student self-advocacy, Disability Resources facilitates an interactive process whereby students participate in the accommodation process.
+In keeping with our mission to encourage self-advocacy, Disability Resources facilitates an interactive process whereby students actively participate in the accommodation process.
 Students should:

-- register with Disability Resources in a timely fashion
+- Register with Disability Resources and request accommodations in a timely fashion;

-- maintain the same academic standards required of all Oberlin College students, including timely completion of academic work; and
+- Maintain the same academic standards required of all Oberlin College students, including timely completion of academic work;

 Appeals or Grievances